How To Convert iPhone Photos Back to JPG Format [UPDATE] - The Mac Observer

 iOS 13.x has not changed the technology since I wrote my original article on April 3, 2019.
 Basically, as a refresher, I outlined:

-- How to change back a forth between HEIC and JPG file format for your photos.
+- How to change back and forth between HEIC and JPG file format for your photos.

 - Why your screenshots are always in PNG format.